 Horrocks is a retired school teacher and has been a rancher for many years.
 She believes Van Tassell has "done a great job" but thinks it is her time to serve the state in the Legislature.
 Horrocks hopes to tackle some of the energy issues facing the state, as well as pollution.
 As a rancher, she said she is passionate about protecting agriculture.

 "I'm retired and I have the health, energy and desire to serve," Horrocks said.

 Representing the Democratic Party will be Vernal resident Wayne Stevens, who is a retired Bureau of Land Management law enforcement ranger with 29 years of experience.
-He said he is running mainly due to concerns about air and water quality.

 Stevens says the state has ignored the citizens of Uintah County, who have been fighting to protect Ashley Springs from proposed phosphate mining operations.
 The top priorities of the state, he said, should be protecting drinking water sources and be more aggressive in safeguarding air quality.